mu745511/mu745511/README.md

  # I'm a self-taught DataScientist from India !
 - 🔭 I’m currently working on image segmentation for geospatial images .
-- 🌱 I’m currently learning unsuperwised means of learning , django-backend , parallel processing [TPUs].
+- 🌱 I’m currently learning unsuperwised means of learning , django-backend , Distributed training [TPUs].
 - 👯 I’m looking to collaborate with other projects realted to AI .
 - 🥅 2021 Goals: Making AI benefitial , more accessable to all.
-- ⚡ Fun fact: I love to train my models in tesla V-100 and play CSGO .
+- ⚡ Fun fact: I love to train my models in tesla V-100 and play CSGO meanwhile.

 ## Spotify Playing 🎧